doxylabs/gd011proj/CodeBook.md

 * BodyAngularVelocityJerkMean
 * BodyAngularVelocityJerkSigma
-	- The magnitude mean and standard deviation of the angular velocity "jerk" measurements.
+	- The magnitude mean and standard deviation of the body angular velocity "jerk" measurements.

 * BodyAngularVelocityMean
 * BodyAngularVelocitySigma
-	- The magnitude mean and standard deviation of the angular velocity measurements.
+	- The magnitude mean and standard deviation of the body angular velocity measurements.

 * BodyLinearAccelerationJerkMean
 * BodyLinearAccelerationJerkSigma
-	- The magnitude mean and standard deviation of the linear acceleration "jerk" measurements.
+	- The magnitude mean and standard deviation of body linear acceleration "jerk" measurements.

 * BodyLinearAccelerationMean
 * BodyLinearAccelerationSigma
-	- The magnitude mean and standard deviation of the linear acceleration measurements.
+	- The magnitude mean and standard deviation of body linear acceleration measurements.

 * GravityLinearAccelerationMean
 * GravityLinearAccelerationSigma
-	- The magnitude mean and standard deviation of the linear acceleration measurements.
+	- The magnitude mean and standard deviation of the gravitational linear acceleration measurements.

 ### Mean